 Texas Senate approves bill to invest $430M in additional funding for community colleges

-The Texas Senate unanimously approved a bill Friday to allocate nearly $430 million in additional funding over two years for the state's 50 community colleges, including Austin Community College.
+The Texas Senate unanimously approved a bill Friday to allocate nearly $430 million in additional funding over two years for the state's 50 community colleges, including Cisco College.

 It would also create the Financial Aid for Swift Transfer program to enroll high school students who are economically disadvantaged in dual credit courses at no cost.